-- 6.3 St Helier Main Harbour - The south part of the main harbour is dredged to 2.0m below chart datum, whilst the north part is dredged to 1.8m below datum.
+6.1.6 St Helier Main Harbour

+The south part of the main harbour is dredged to 2.0m below chart datum, whilst the north part is dredged to 1.8m below datum.
 New North Quay has a sump dredged to 5.2m below datum.
 The sump is 170m long and 22m wide and extends 12m south of the south end of the quay.
 In addition, there is a dredged sump at No. 3 Albert Pier.
-It is 100m in length and 16m in width. - 6.4 Restricted visibility Limitations: Minimum visibility limitations and procedures for vessels of various types arriving at or departing from various berths in St Helier Harbour are laid down in Harbour Master's General Direction 13 - Note 1 Applicability of the terms 'Passenger' and 'Industrial Person' for vessels of whatever flag operating under the MCA High Speed Operational Service Craft Code (HS-OSC).
-(See UK Merchant Shipping (High Speed Offshore Service Craft) Regulations 2022 ("the Regulations") and the International Maritime Organisation's (IMO) International Code of Safety for High-Speed Craft (2000), as amended).
-These craft must be below 500GT and, in order to be exempt from Pilotage under this Direction, must also be under 35m Length Overall and carry not more than 60 persons aboard (such total to include Master & Crew, passengers and Industrial personnel).
+It is 100m in length and 16m in width.

+6.1.7 Restricted visibility limitations: Minimum visibility limitations and procedures for vessels of various types arriving at or departing from various berths in St Helier Harbour are laid down in Harbour Master's General Direction 13

+(Note 1: Applicability of the terms 'Passenger' and 'Industrial Person' for vessels of whatever flag operating either under the MCA High Speed Operational Service Craft Code (HS-OSC) or the International Code of Safety for Ships Carrying Industrial Personnel (IP Code).
+(See UK Merchant Shipping (High Speed Offshore Service Craft) Regulations 2022, as amended, ("the Regulations"), the International Maritime Organisation's (IMO) International Code of Safety for High-Speed Craft (2000), as amended,) or flag state equivalent regulations.
+These craft must be below 500GT and, in order to be exempt from Pilotage under this Direction, must also be under 35m Length Overall and carry a total of not more than 60 persons aboard (such total to include Master & Crew, a maximum of 12 passengers and any Industrial personnel).
-For the purpose of this Direction, vessels which are coded and certificated to operate under the HS-OSC code are, in addition to the carriage of the Master & crew, and up to 12 'persons who are not industrial personnel or the master or crew' are permitted to carry a number of 'Industrial Personnel'

-defined as 'all persons who are transported or accommodated on board for the purposes of offshore industrial activities performed on board other ships and/or offshore facilities'.
+For the purpose of this Direction vessels which are coded and certificated to operate under the HS-OSC code or the IP code are permitted, in addition to the master & crew, to carry a number of 'Industrial Personnel' defined as 'all persons who are transported or accommodated on board for the purposes of offshore industrial activities performed on board other ships and/or offshore facilities.'

-In order to qualify as 'Industrial personnel' the Master of the vessel must ensure that the person concerned must meet ALL the following requirements.
+In order to qualify as 'Industrial personnel' the Master of the vessel SHALL ENSURE that each person concerned meets ALL the following requirements.